 Merritt-Burns in Oak Park, Illinois.
 With

 Garfield School in Maywood.

-In Maywood, he lived at 808 South 9th Avenue and attended Proviso Township High School.
-He was a member of the Proviso graduating Class of 1938.
-While a student at Proviso, he was interested in music, basketball and ice skating.
+In Maywood, he lived at 808 South 9th Avenue and attended Proviso Township High School, where he was a member of the graduating Class of 1938.
+While a student at Proviso, he was interested in music, basketball, and ice skating.
 After high school, he attended college for a year before he was employed by the Continental Can Company in Chicago.

 Bill was a member of the 33rd Tank Company of

 the Illinois National Guard and was called to

 trained at Fort Knox, Kentucky, and in the late

 summer of 1941, at Camp Polk, Louisiana.